Categories

 Special Instructions

-- During registration, identify equipment and software used in the “List Materials” section.
+- In your application, identify equipment and software used in the “List Materials” section.

 Copyrighted Music

-- You must enter the film synopsis in the provided text editor.
+- You must enter the film synopsis in the Work Summary textbox.

 Work Type